department-of-veterans-affairs/va.gov-team/teams/vsa/engineering/qa/ptems-qa-test-cases.md

 ### A Test Case should be independent

 Each Test Case should be standalone, runnable by itself.
 It should not depend on the result of any other Test Case.
-It should have everything required to establish the starting context, execute the task, and verify the final expectation.
+It should have everything required to establish the starting context/state, execute the interaction steps, and verify the expectated result.

 ### Preconditions should ensure consistent start

 A Test Case's Preconditions should include all context details to ensure a consistent start.
 They're circumstances that must always be established before performing the Steps.
 Whether any of these preconditions require action depends on whether they've already been met.
 That's why they're separate from Steps.

 <details>
-  <summary>Here are some examples: [click to expand/collapse]</summary>
+  <summary>Here are some example items: [click to expand/collapse]</summary>

 - Unauthenticated / Test-account
 - Entry URL